Online unit clustering in higher dimensions: Introduction

 \begin{problem} \textsc{Unit Covering}.
 Given a set of $n$ points in $\RR^d$, cover the set by balls of unit diameter so that the number of balls is minimized. \end{problem}

 \begin{problem} \textsc{Unit Clustering}.
 Given a set of $n$ points in $\RR^d$, partition the set into clusters of diameter at most one so that the number of clusters is minimized. \end{problem}

-Problems~\ref{prob:1} and~\ref{prob:2} are easily solved in polynomial time for points on the line, \ie, for $d=1$; however, both problems become NP-hard already in the Euclidean plane~\cite{FPT81,MS84}.
+Problems~\ref{prob:1} and~\ref{prob:2} are easily solved in polynomial time for points on the line ($d=1$); however, both problems become NP-hard already in the Euclidean plane~\cite{FPT81,MS84}.
 Factor $2$ approximations are known for \textsc{$k$-Center} in any metric space (and so for any dimension)~\cite{FG88,Go85}; see also~\cite[Ch.~5]{Va01},~\cite[Ch.~2]{WS11}, while polynomial-time approximation schemes are known for \textsc{Unit Covering} for any fixed dimension~\cite{HM85}.
 However, these algorithms are notoriously inefficient and thereby impractical; see also~\cite{BLMS17} for a summary of results and different time vs. ratio trade-offs.

-Problems~\ref{prob:2} and~\ref{prob:3} look similar; indeed, one can go from clusters to balls in a straightforward way; and conversely one can assign multiply covered points to unique balls.
-As such, the two problems are identical in the offline setting.
+Problems~\ref{prob:2} and~\ref{prob:3} look similar; indeed, one can go from balls to clusters and vice versa in a straightforward way: The balls in a unit covering form unit clusters if we assign multiply covered points to unique balls.
+Conversely, the points in a unit cluster are contained in a unit ball under $L_\infty$ norm, as the $x_i$-coordinates of the points differ by at most 1 for $i=1,\ldots , d$.
+As such, the two problems are identical in the offline setting under the $L_\infty$ norm\footnote{Problems~\ref{prob:2} and~\ref{prob:3} are equivalent under any norm in which every set of unit diameter is contained in a ball of unit diameter.
+This holds under the $L_1$ and $L_\infty$ norms, but not under the $L_p$ norm for any $1<p<\infty$ in $\RR^d$, $d\geq 2$.}.

 We next consider their \emph{online} versions.
 In this paper we focus on Problems~\ref{prob:2} and~\ref{prob:3} in particular.
 It is worth emphasizing two common properties: (i)~a point assigned to a cluster must remain in that cluster; and (ii)~two distinct clusters cannot merge into one cluster, \ie, the clusters maintain their identities.